perpetualintelligence/terminal/README.md

 **See our [licensing terms](https://terms.perpetualintelligence.com/articles/licensing.html), [redistribution terms](https://terms.perpetualintelligence.com/articles/redistribution.html) and [pricing](https://www.perpetualintelligence.com/products/picli#pricing)**.

-Use our [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html) feature for quick onboarding, evaluation, and testing our sample code base on GitHub.
+Use our [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html) feature for quick onboarding, evaluation, and testing of our sample code based on GitHub.
+Our community edition is free for educational, research and development, and non-commercial use.
 We recommend creating an account to generate a license for your specific use case.
-Our community edition is free for educational, research and development, and non-commercial use.

 > **You need a commercial license for non-educational or production environments.**